 - Research a trail before hiking it so you know where you’re going (sometimes trails are unmarked and you can easily get lost!)

-- Hike back before dark if you aren’t experienced hiking and camping in the dark.
+- Hike back before dark if you aren’t experienced hiking in the dark.
 My advice is to start hiking back 30 minutes to sunset (sometimes early depending on how far you’ve hiked)

-- If you encounter wildlife, stay out of their way and respect their distance.
+- Stay away from wildlife and respect their distance.
 There’s a lot of information about what to do when you encounter wildlife by clicking here.

 - Download your trail on AllTrails